Trying to find the best beaches in the Florida Panhandle can be overwhelming.

 The sand is white, and the water is beautiful emerald green, making for pristine beaches.

-Destin beaches are my favorite beaches in Florida, and they’re just as beautiful as some Caribbean beaches.
+To put it in perspective, the top beaches in Destin Florida are just as beautiful as some Caribbean beaches.

 Destin is also known as the “World’s Luckiest Fishing Village,” and it’s known for its excellent fishing, with many charter companies offering deep sea fishing trips.